microsoft/containers-toolkit/docs/About/Initialize-NatNetwork.md

 Accept wildcard characters: False
 ```

-### CommonParameters

-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](http://go.microsoft.com/fwlink/?LinkID=113216).

-## INPUTS

-### None

-## OUTPUTS

 ## NOTES

 The version provided needs to match the installed version.
 To avoid any issues, it is safer to install the latest version.

-If Windowds CNI plugins are not installed at the default or provided path, the user is prompted to install the missing plugins.
+If Windows CNI plugins are not installed at the default or provided path, the user is prompted to install the missing plugins.

 ```Output
 Windows CNI plugins have not been installed.